-In this article we take a brief look at the law governing how a Will can be revoked.
+In this article we take a brief look at the law governing how to revoke a Will.

 There are three ways to revoke a Will and it is the last option which most often causes confusion.